A mutual exchange is when you swap your home permanently with another tenant. You cannot swap your home for one which is empty.

 You can exchange your home with another secure council tenant and most housing association tenants with assured tenancies.
 Make sure you know the type of tenancy you will be taking on, as there are differences between a council tenancy and a housing association tenancy.

 Tyne and Wear Homes gives you the chance to advertise your home and view homes available from applicants registered from the 4 housing organisations.

-Register your application online on the Tyne and Wear Homes website and, once your local housing office has validated your application, we will contact you to tell you that your application is live.
-You can then contact your potential exchange partners via the website.
+Register your application online on the Tyne and Wear Homes website and, once your application has been validated, you can then contact your potential exchange partners via the website.

 If you find an exchange partner outside of the Tyne and Wear Homes website, you should contact your local area housing office for guidance.
 In some cases, we may set certain conditions before giving permission for the exchange.
 These may include: